needle-mirror/com.unity.addressables/Documentation~/content-update-build-settings.md

 > [!NOTE]
 > Although the update build produces versions of the original bundles without the changed assets, installed applications don't download these bundles unless the locally cached version is deleted for some reason.

-Organize content that you don't expect to update often in groups set to groups with __Prevent Updates.__ enabled.
+Organize content that you don't expect to update often into groups with the __Prevent Updates__ property enabled.
 You can safely set up these groups to produce fewer, larger bundles because your users usually won't need to download these bundles more than once.

-Set any groups that you intend to load from the local load path to __Prevent Updates__.
-Likewise, set any groups that produce large, remote bundles sto __Prevent Updates__ so that your users only need to download the changed assets if you do end up changing assets in these groups.
+Enable the __Prevent Updates__ property for any groups that you intend to load from the local load path and for any groups that produce large, remote bundles.
+This only requires your users to download changed assets when assets in the group change.

 ### Prevent Updates Disabled (dynamic content)

-When a group doesn't have __Prevent Updates__, then a content update rebuilds the entire bundle if any assets inside the group have changed.
-The __Update a Previous Build__ script sets the catalog up so that installed applications load all assets in the group from the new bundles.
+When a group doesn't have __Prevent Updates__ enabled, then a content update rebuilds the entire bundle if any assets inside the group have changed.
+The __Update a Previous Build__ script sets up the catalog so that installed applications load all assets in the group from the new bundles.

 Organize content you expect to change often into groups with __Prevent Updates__ disabled.
-Because all the assets in these groups are republished when any single asset changes, you should set up these groups to produce smaller bundles containing fewer assets.
+The Addressables system republishes all the assets in these groups when any single asset changes.
+To minimize the number of assets that need republishing, set up these groups to produce smaller bundles containing fewer assets.

 ## Unique Bundle IDs setting

-If you want to update content on the fly rather than at application startup, use the __Unique Bundle IDs__ setting.
-Enabling this option can make it easier to load updated AssetBundles in the middle of an application session, but typically makes builds slower and updates larger.
+If you want to update content at runtime rather than at application startup, use the __Unique Bundle IDs__ setting.
+Enabling this setting can make it easier to load updated AssetBundles in the middle of an application session, but can make builds slower and updates larger.

-Enabling the __Unique Bundle IDs__ option allows you to load a changed version of an AssetBundle while the original bundle is still in memory.
-Building your AssetBundles with unique internal IDs makes it easier to update content at runtime without running into AssetBundle ID conflicts.
+With this setting enabled, you can load a changed version of an AssetBundle while the original bundle is still in memory.
+Building your AssetBundles with unique internal IDs makes it easier to update content at runtime without creating AssetBundle ID conflicts.

 However, when enabled, any AssetBundles containing assets that reference a changed asset must also be rebuilt.
 More bundles must be updated for a content update and all builds are slower.